zzonyo/trust-docs-test/source/index.html.md

 This endpoint allows parent user to query withdraw address available for API key.<br>

-<aside class="notice">To get the withdraw address from API , user need to add the withdraw address from the Web first</aside>
+<aside class="notice">To get the withdraw address from API , user needs to add the withdrawal address from the Web UI first</aside>

 ### HTTP Request